NBA-Betting/NBA_AI/README.md

 ### Current State

-The project is currently in the early stages of development, with a basic prediction engine that uses simple models like ridge regression, XGBoost, and a basic MLP.
-The prediction engine is limited to basic game score predictions and win percentages.
-The web app provides a simple interface for displaying games for the selected date along with current scores and predictions.
-Fortunately, this is as complicated as the project should become.
-The goal is to gradually integrate most pieces of the Database Updater and part of the Games API logic into a single prediction engine.
-This will allow for a more streamlined process and a more capable prediction engine.
+The project is in active development with a complete data collection pipeline and basic prediction engines. **Recent infrastructure cleanup (Nov 2025)** removed unnecessary complexity (Airflow orchestration, Wandb experiment tracking) to focus on the core GenAI prediction engine development.

+The current system processes 3 seasons of data (2023-2026) with complete PBP → GameStates → PlayerBox/TeamBox → Features → Predictions pipeline.
+The web app provides a simple interface for displaying games with current scores and predictions.

 ![Project Flowchart](images/project_flowchart.png)